The Mind of Christ (part 3)

 Why?
 You know the answer by now.

-Anything that is in our lives that competes with God’s Word about who we are is death.
+Anything that is in our lives that compete with God’s Word about who we are is death.
 There is no relationship where there is death.
-I can have great understanding about certain things of God and can even learn to follow the leading of the Holy Spirit as he moves without ever applying this truth to my life.
+I can have a great understanding about certain things of God and can even learn to follow the leading of the Holy Spirit as he moves without ever applying this truth to my life.
 I see this all the time.
 People minister with wonderful giftings, some move in tremendous dunamis… and then get offended at others.
 You cannot get offended if you are not looking to get something from someone.
 Sorry, it really is that simple.
 Feeling good that God used you to minister to another person?
 That is great… unless you think that means God loves you more… or you are in some way additionally special now.. or…anything, other than what His Word says you already are.

 We have multitudes in the body of Christ walking around not even aware that their worth is being conditionally determined in their own minds by the sum of their perceived strengths, weaknesses, and fickle opinions of others.